-- Do some light yoga, meditation, or breathing exercises before getting into bed.
+- Do some light yoga or meditation before getting into bed.
 These are great ways to relax your body and calm your mind.

 With higher quality sleep, you’ll have the energy you need to live more fully and accomplish your goals.

 As an expat, you have many things to worry about.
 Sending money home shouldn’t be one of them.